Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 The OAuth2 authorization workflow is implemented with the following limitations:

-* The OAuth2 authorization workflow is initiated on the authorization server URL each time data is posted.
-Refresh token mechanism is not implemented.
+* The OAuth2 authorization workflow is initiated on the authorization server URL for the first polling, and the retrieved access token is reused for following requests until it expires.
+* Refresh token mechanism is not implemented.
 * Only access token of type [Bearer](https://datatracker.ietf.org/doc/html/rfc6749#section-7.1) is supported.
 * The authorization request is made via a `POST` method on the authorization server, and the client credentials are sent either via `header` or `body`.